foyer-meetings/foyer-meetings.github.io/index.md

 show_call_box: true
 ---

-# Foyer - Welcome to the future of meetings.
+# Foyer - the future of meetings.

 Foyer is where you run your meetings efficiently.
+A one stop solution to all your meeting problems.